intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4sp-release-notes.md

 # New Features

-The following tasks and stories were implemented in the Unity for SharePoint release.
+The following tasks and stories were implemented in the Unity 8.0 release.
 The ID and Description are from Intellective’s internal ticket tracking system: